 Hubud, it’s in the middle of Bali next to a sacred monkey forest and a rice field.
 What more can you ask for?
-However, if you stay long enough, you will realize that the sweet spot of that space is the community.
+However, if you stay long enough, you will realize that the sweet spot of that town is the Outpost Coworking community.

 When people come to you for help, what do they usually want help with?